Joan Crawford: Children

 In 1942, Crawford and Terry adopted another boy, whom they named Phillip Terry Jr. After the marriage ended in 1946, Crawford changed that child's name to Christopher Crawford.
 In 1944, when Rebecca learned of the child (who was unrelated to her son), she claimed he was also her child, leading to her arrest and her being placed in a psychiatric hospital.
-Christopher changed his name to Davis Gary Deatherage and wrote a memoir of his childhood titled The Other Side of My Life, which released in 2006.
+Rebecca's son Christopher changed his name to David Gary Deatherage and wrote a memoir of his childhood titled The Other Side of My Life, which released in 2006.
 He lamented not being able to meet her personally, and Crawford's twin daughters told him about how Crawford felt about losing him.

 Christopher Crawford, not Rebecca's son, often ran away from home.
 He was expelled from several schools and went to a military academy for his high school days.
 At 18, Christopher married; by the time he was 19, he and his wife had a daughter named Janet.
 In 1961, he took them to meet Crawford in Miami, Florida.
 He told the Los Angeles Times in 1978, "J.C.
 [Crawford] was staying at the Fontainebleau.
 My daughter was six weeks old and I thought J.C. would like to see her granddaughter.
 She held Janet for about 10 seconds, I think.
 I said, 'Janet, that's your grandmother; she's a very famous lady.’
 J.C. said, ‘I'm nobody's grandmother.
 I'm Aunt Joan.’
 Then she handed her back to me and said, 'She doesn't look anything like you!'"
 He never saw Crawford in person again after this meeting.
 His second daughter, Bonnie, was born around 1973.
 In the same interview, he recalled, "When Bonnie was born, she had a lot of trouble.
 She was just a tiny little mass of bones with some skin stretched over them.
 So I called J.C. and said, 'I need your help.
 Your granddaughter needs blood and she needs it now.
 She might die.’
 J.C. said, 'She's not my granddaughter.
 You were adopted.’
 I lost my temper and slammed down the phone so hard I broke the receiver.
 That was it between J.C. and me."
 As of 1978, Christopher had remarried and had another daughter, Chrystal.
 "She was not a family," he said of Crawford.
 "I honestly to this day do not believe that she ever cared for me."
 Christopher died in 2006.